VinayakW/Decision_Tree/README.md

-# Decision_Tree
+# Dataset used - Iris
-Getting to know Decision tree.
+ - Interpretting the data in flow chart format by using the Decision Tree.